|Dr Martin Hadley-Brown (m)|

 Born in Liverpool and qualifying from Westminster Medical School, London, in 1985.

 I have always been interested in general practice, but completed further training in obstetrics, paediatrics and cardiology before deciding to move permanently to Norfolk in 1992.
 East Anglia is a delightful place to live, and Thetford is a constantly changing, sometimes challenging but always a rewarding community to work within.

 At School Lane Surgery we try to remain true to the values of family practice whilst adapting to the real and diverse pressures that shape change within our society.
 It is these changes and the need to improve with them that have nurtured an interest in primary care development, practice Based Commissioning and involvement with Primary Care Trusts.
 I still believe we can work better within the NHS and want to develop improved care specific to our local community.

 Liz and I married just before moving to Thetford.
 We have two children, born bred and educated locally.
 We all enjoy a quieter, more rural, outdoors living, but are able to escape to the “big city” when desired.
 This helps to confirm the reason for our move to East Anglia, whilst ensuring that we still do understand and appreciate the more cosmopolitan.

 BMedSci, BM, BS, MRCGP

-Meriel currently works three-quarters time within the practice.
+Meriel currently works full-time within the practice.
 Her main clinical interest remains in Dermatology and in 2007 she gained the Diploma in Practical Dermatology from Cardiff University.
-She works at the West Suffolk Hospital one half-day per week performing dermatological minor surgery.
+She worked at the West Suffolk Hospital one half-day per week for several years performing dermatological minor surgery.
 She also has a Postgraduate Certificate of Medical Education and is registered GP trainer.

 Meriel is married with two children, two dogs, two rabbits, a cat and numerous fish.
 On the rare occasions when time permits she enjoys scuba diving, skiing and a pint or two of real ale.